LeonSEPY/BioInformatic/README.md

-# Project 08: Mutation Simulator
+# Project 09: Genomic Region Class

-Introduces random point mutations into a DNA sequence.
+Defines a class to represent genomic regions with name, start, end, and strand.